Custom Content Support

 Alaskan_Coast.kml (3 MB) - Detailed map outlining the state of Alaska.
 As with other large KML files, there will be a delay of up to a few seconds between tapping on the layer and it appearing on the map as the app works to render the file.

 Creating User Waypoints

-There are two places in ForeFlight where you can add new user waypoints: the Maps view and the User Waypoints page in More > User Content.
+There are two places in ForeFlight where you can add new user waypoints: the Maps view and the User Waypoints page in More > Custom Content.
 You can also build a .kml or .csv file containing multiple user waypoints for bulk import into ForeFlight - .kml files can be imported using any of the methods described above, while .csv files can only be imported using the iTunes method.

 Creating User Waypoints from the Maps View

 The Maps view is the best place to create new user waypoints if you know the location of the point you want to save on the map (by looking at the Aerial map layer, for example), but you don't know the coordinates of that point.
 Tap-hold on the point (place one finger on the map without lifting it) until the "Add to Route" popup appears.
 The first line of the popup shows the geographic coordinates and ground elevation at that point.
 Tap "More" to the right of the line and tap "Save".
 This will bring up the "User Wapoint" popup, allowing you to enter a name (required) and description (optional) for the new waypoint.
 Tap "Save" in the top right to save the point as a User Waypoint.
 You can then display the new point by enabling the "User Waypoints" layer on the Maps view.

 Creating User Waypoints from the User Waypoints Page